phewstaff/phewstaff/README.md

 ## About me

-I'm Mohammed, a Frontend React Developer from Chechen Republic (Russian Federation), i specialize in web development and have worked on a variety of projects using react with JavaScript and TypeScript.
+I'm Mohammed, a Frontend React Developer from Chechen Republic (Russian Federation), i specialize in web development and have worked on a variety of projects using React and React-native with JavaScript and TypeScript.

 ## Projects